Generalized Loschmidt echo and information scrambling in open systems: Introduction

 In this paper, we generalize the concepts of the LE and the OTOC to open quantum systems governed by the Lindblad master equation.
 Interaction with the environment enriches the dynamics of information scrambling, creating a complex interplay between quantum chaos and dissipation.
 We investigate the universal behavior of the LE, analyzing its dynamics in both weak and strong dissipation regimes.
 In the weak dissipation regime, we identify a universal structure for the LE and explain its characteristic behavior.
 In the strong dissipation regime, we discover that the LE can exhibit a two-local-minima structure, reflecting the Lindblad spectrum of the dissipative evolution.
-Additionally, we establish a connection between the thermal average of the LE and the OTOC and prove a general relation between the OTOC and Rényi entropy in open systems.
-Furthermore, we propose an experimental protocol for measuring the OTOC in open systems.
+Additionally, we establish a connection between the thermal average of the LE and the OTOC averaging over all unitary operators on two subsystems; For a large class of density matrices, we also prove a general relation between the R\'enyi entropy and averaged OTOC for corresponding operators in open systems.
+Finally, we propose an experimental protocol for measuring the OTOC in open systems.

 The structure of this paper is organized as follows.
 In Section \ref{Loschmidt_in_open}, we review the definition of the LE in closed systems, introduce its generalization to open systems, and discuss its physical significance.
 In Section \ref{Loschmidt_dynamics}, we analyze the simplest case where the forward and backward evolutions of the LE in open systems differ only by the dissipation strength, exploring LE dynamics in both weak and strong dissipation regimes.
 In Section \ref{OTOC-LE_section}, we review the relation between the OTOC and the LE in closed systems, introduce the definition of the OTOC in open systems, and establish a similar OTOC-LE relation for open systems.
-In Section \ref{OTOC-RE_section}, we extend the relation between the OTOC and Rényi entropy from closed systems to open systems.
+In Section \ref{OTOC-RE_section}, we extend the relation between the OTOC and R\'enyi entropy from closed systems to open systems.
 In Section \ref{OTOC_experiment}, we propose an experimental protocol for measuring the OTOC in open quantum systems.
 Finally, in Section \ref{summary}, we present our conclusions and discuss the implications of our findings.